 \subsection{Uniform lower bounds on the norm of the curvature operator.}

-There are recent suggestions that as the genus $g$ of $S_g$ grows large, some regions in the \tec space $\Teich(S_g)$ should become increasingly flat.
-We show that, from the point of view of the full curvature operator, this is not true: on any sequence of surfaces with genus tending to infinity, at least one of the eigenvalues of $\tilde{Q}$ does not tend to zero.
-In particular, let $\lambda_{\min}(X)$ denote the minimal, i.e. the most negative, eigenvalue of $\tilde{Q}$ at $X$.
-Our first result is
+We begin with the question, commented on above, whether as the genus $g$ of $S_g$ grows large, do some regions in the \tec space $\Teich(S_g)$ become increasingly flat?
+We show that, from the point of view of the full curvature operator, the answer is negative: on any sequence of surfaces with genus tending to infinity, at least the most negative eigenvalue of $\tilde{Q}$ does not tend to zero.
+Let $\lambda_{\min}(X)$ denote the minimal eigenvalue of $\tilde{Q}$ at $X$.
+We prove